coinpride/CryptoList/README.md

 * [/r/Jobs4Bitcoins/](https://www.reddit.com/r/Jobs4Bitcoins/) - Place on Reddit to offer your talents and skills in exchange for the fastest growing currency in the world.
 * [BlockchainJob](https://blockchainjob.co/) - Find your perfect non-technical role in the Crypto space.
 Operations, Marketing, UX/UI Design and more.
+* [Crypto.jobs](https://crypto.jobs) - Well categorized jobs list.
+Owner does a lot to promote it.

 # Wallets
 * [Bitcoin Core](https://bitcoin.org/en/download) - Bitcoin Core is MIT licensed open source Bitcoin wallet.
 It runs own full node so 145GG of free disk space is required.
 OSX/Linux/Windows/Ubuntu.